 - The ability to course correct when things aren’t working

 Consistent investment, in terms of both time, effort and budget.
 We were recently working with one of our clients to create a Framework for user acquisition, it took us about 6 months to exactly nail the message, channel and the CPA.
-The Framework is now narrow enough that we exactly know the audience, the creatives and the amount of money it’d take to bring onboard new customers.
+The Framework is now narrow enough that we exactly know the audience, the creatives and the amount of money it’d take to acquire new users.
 But this took consistent efforts of 6 months with a lot of experimentation.

-In over three years of my consulting work, I’ve had the pleasure of interacting speaking with many entrepreneurs.
-And if there’s one common undertone to every conversation – prioritising things is always a challenge.
+In over three years of my consulting work, I’ve had the pleasure of speaking with many entrepreneurs.
+And if there’s one common undertone to every conversation – what do we do first.